VirtoCommerce/vc-module-marketing/docs/manage-promotions.md

 ## Create New Promotion

-1. The user opens Marketing Module->navigates to Promotions tab and click the 'Add' button
+1. The user opens Marketing Module->navigates to Promotions tab and clicks the 'Add' button;
-1. The system will display the 'New Promotion' screen
+1. The system will display the 'New Promotion' screen;
-1. The user sets up the promotion properties (see the table bellow for more explanation) and clicks the 'Create' button
+1. The user sets up the promotion properties (see the table bellow for more explanation) and clicks the 'Create' button;
 1. The new promotion will be created by the system and displayed on the 'Promotions' list.

 | Field Name | Description |
 |------------|-------------|